1. Home

 A Teamup calendar is a calendar which can be used on a web browser, mobile browser, or with Teamup mobile apps.

 Note: Older Teamup calendars could be created without having a Teamup user account.
-If you’re still accessing your calendar via an administrator link, we highly recommend changing to account-based access.
+If you’re still accessing your calendar via an administrator link, switch to account-based access.
 Please follow these steps to do so.

 A Teamup user account